How We Operate

 We outsource some of our grant-making so that we can effectively identify and respond to on-the-ground needs.

-Our first regranting programme, the Endangered Languages Documentation Programme at SOAS, started in 2002.
-Now, we run six active cultural and environmental regranting programmes.
+Our first regranting programme, the Endangered Languages Documentation Programme, started in 2002.
+Now, we run eight active cultural and environmental regranting programmes.
 So far, we have awarded more than $100 million through our regranting programmes.

 One of the challenges we face as grant-makers is determining where and when our support is most needed, and how best to use our resources to achieve lasting, meaningful outcomes.
 As a small team, one way we work is through regranting schemes – Arcadia grants that are distributed by partner organizations and networks with the knowledge and capacity to identify where the greatest need and opportunity exists.
 This allows us to support local initiatives worldwide that are best placed to deliver verifiable outcomes.
 Sometimes we work with existing networks to distribute funds.
 Where no such network exists, we develop new programmes.